IoannisPapadakis/cs171-finalproject-mehrotra-anita/README.md

  * COUNTY_AND_MOBILITY.TSV: Tab-delimited file containing three columns.
 The first has county/state, the second has county ID and the third has absolute mobility.
  * ABSOLUTE_MOBILITY.TSV: Tab-delimited file containing county ID and absolute mobility.

-### Features and Mobility
+### Relevant Definitions

 For in-depth explanations about the features used and how absolute mobility was computed, see either the Process Book I've created detailing my data transformations and design decisions, and/or Chetty et al's 2014 paper: http://anitameh.github.io/cs171-finalproject-mehrotra-anita/url.
+I provide some high-level definitions here.

+"Absolute Mobility (at percentile p)" is computed in the following way: by combining the intercept and slope for a commuting zone, Chetty et al calculate the expected rank of children from families at any given percentile p of the national parent income distribution.
+This is one of two mobility metrics computed in the paper.
+The first is "Relative Mobility," defined as the difference in outcomes between children from top- versus bottom-income families, within a county.

+For my visualization, I use absolute mobility.
+The 2014 paper claims that measuring absolute mobility is valuable because increases in relative mobility have ambiguous normative implications, i.e. they may be driven by worse outcomes for the rich rather than better outcomes for the poor.
+This makes interpretation of the resulting visualization more intuitive.

+A "Commuting Zone" is an aggregation of U.S. counties and is used in the paper because it covers rural regions of the U.S. Since the pertinent shapefiles provide a county-level granular view (and I couldn't find any shapefiles for commuting zones), I had to perform several data transformations to map the data so that it was at a county-level.

 A description of each feature is provided for context in the visualization, but I include them here as well: